 Anti-Black Racism Analysis Tool

-The City of Toronto’s Confronting Anti-Black Racism Unit (CABR) has been overseeing the implementation of the Toronto Action Plan to Confront Anti-Black Racism and has developed an Anti-Black Racism Analysis Tool for the City of Toronto to ensure municipal services, spaces and policies are fully inclusive and accessible to Black Torontonians.
-Used primarily as a tool offered once an introductory training is delivered through the Confronting Anti-Black Racism Unit.
-In this context, the Anti-Black Racism Analysis Tool can be used to guide conversations, led by senior leadership to uncover and review processes and practices that are anti-Black in design, delivery and impact.
+The CABR Unit has developed an Anti-Black Racism Analysis Tool for the City of Toronto to ensure municipal services, spaces and policies are fully inclusive and accessible to Black Torontonians.
+This tool is once offered once an introductory training is delivered through the CABR Unit.
+In this context, the Anti-Black Racism Analysis Tool can be used to guide conversations and implemented by senior leadership to uncover and review processes and practices that are anti-Black in design, delivery and impact.

 UBUNTU Framework